InjectiveLabs/injective-ts/packages/sdk-ts/README.md

 This package contains some utility classes that can enhance the developer experience.

 - `Address` class -> Can be used to get details about an injective address,
-- `Network` class -> Can be used to get a pre-defined set of endpoints (sentry, api, etc) for easier usage,
-- `PrivateKey` class -> Can be used to sign transactions, etc

 ### Client